Mr Farhan Tanvir Chowdhury

 Talks and Posters

-- "Spin Chemistry Simulation via Hybrid-Quantum Machine Learning"- poster at IEEE Quantum Week, Colorado, September 2022
+- "Spin Chemistry Simulation via Hybrid-Quantum Machine Learning"- poster at IEEE Quantum Week 2022, Colorado

-- "Driving spin dynamics with quantum control to enhance quantum effects in the RPM"- poster at QIMP22, TU München, August 2022
+- "Driving spin dynamics with optimal control to enhance quantum effects in the RPM"- poster at QIMP22, TU München

-- "From Optimal Control Theory to Quantum Mechanics"- Conference for Astronomy and Physics Students (CAPs), Swansea University, July 2019
+- "From Optimal Control Theory to Quantum Mechanics"- CAPS '19, Swansea University

-- "Quantum Walks and Neutrinos"- Particle Physics, String theory and Cosmology (PASCOS 2019), University of Manchester, July 2019
+- "Quantum Walks and Neutrinos"- Particle Physics, String theory and Cosmology (PASCOS) 2019, University of Manchester

-- "Undecidability in Mathematics and Physics"- Tomorrow’s Mathematicians Today (TMT 2019), University of Greenwich, February 2019
+- "Undecidability in Mathematics and Physics"- Tomorrow’s Mathematicians Today (TMT) 2019, University of Greenwich

 - Qalypso Summer School School on Open Quantum Systems, Gozo, September 2022

-- IAMP – EMS Summer School in Mathematical Physics, Munich, August 2022
+- IAMP – EMS Summer School in Mathematical Physics, TU München, August 2022

 - 2021 Wolfram Summer School (Fundamental Physics Track)